DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-08-12-making-of-distributed-cache.md

 ---
 layout: post
-title: Making of distributed cache
+title: '[2016] Making of distributed cache'
 category: projects
-comments: true
 excerpt: How we built distributed cache as foundation for our microservices architecture.
 ---